 Six mistakes all short story writers should avoid

-Introduction to Writing Short Fiction guest tutor Chris Fielden is an expert in the form, an Amazon best-selling author and he runs the To Hull and Back short story competition.
+Writing Short Fiction guest tutor Chris Fielden is an expert in the form, an Amazon best-selling author and he runs the To Hull and Back short story competition.
 Here, he tells us the six mistakes all short story writers should avoid.

 - Learn how to plan your short stories